ideapark/career/Documentation/the-nature-of-lisp.md

 It turns out that we can (although as I mentioned earlier I'm not sure if James was consciously aware of it).
-XML has the property of being far more flexible in terms of introduction of semantic consructs than Java could ever hope to be.
+XML has the property of being far more flexible in terms of introduction of semantic constructs than Java could ever hope to be.
 Don't worry, I'm not falling into the trap of using big words to describe incomprehensible concepts.
 This is actually a relatively simple idea, though it may take some effort to